 What’s your favourite logo, and why?

-At the end of a 10-minute talk I did at some business networking meetings, called “I Am a Logo”, where I attempted to explore the various properties of logos and related things branding in a memorable and humorous way (there’s a ‘serialised’, interview-style version of “I Am a Logo” on Extrablog, here), there was a short Q&A session.
+At the end of a 10-minute talk I did at some business networking meetings, called “I Am a Logo”, where I attempted to explore the various properties of logos, and things related to branding, in a memorable and humorous way (there’s a ‘serialised’, interview-style version of “I Am a Logo” on Extrablog, here), there was a short Q&A session.
 At one of the venues an audience member asked me “What’s your favourite logo?” and I confess that for a moment I was completely stumped – embarrassingly, I hadn’t actually anticipated, or prepared for, such an obvious and simple question!

 I composed myself and gave the best answer I could, but I later kicked myself as I realised I’d given the wrong answer.
 Yes, I’d talked about a logo I really liked, one that had come instantly to mind (it was the Napster cool cat with headphones on) and what I liked about it (mainly that it was a cool cat with headphones on), but in the panic of being put on the spot I’d somehow forgotten the top contender.
 It’s shown below – a rather old-fashioned, copperplate script-style logo known as the Bristol Scroll.